Physics-Informed Neural Operators for Cardiac Electrophysiology: Experiments

 \subsection{Baseline Evaluations}

-The first experiment we performed was to evaluate each of the PINO models described in Section~\ref{sec:problem_and_solution} under baseline conditions, using a fixed mesh resolution for both training and evaluation.

-The best performing model of the initial training phase, using only data driven losses, was used as the FNO baseline and as the initial state for the secondary training round that incorporates physics losses\footnote{For the fixed weights PINO model, the losses for the secondary training phase were set as $\lambda_{\text{res}}, \lambda_{\text{ic}}, \lambda_{\text{bc}} = 0.01, 0.1, 0.1$.}.
-The secondary training phases ran for $1000$ epochs (details of variations in training epochs can be found in Section~\ref{ssec:epoch_tests}) and the best-performing model from the secondary training phase for each scenario was evaluated on a fixed-length trajectory to compare scores between scenarios.

-As explained in Section~\ref{sec:problem_and_solution}, we consider three PINO variants based on whether and how the physics loss weights are updated during training; each model is trained in both single-frame and multi-frame modes; and each model is evaluated in a point-to-point (P2P) or roll-out (i.e., sequential) setting.
+The first experiment we performed was to evaluate the PINO model described in Section~\ref{sec:problem_and_solution} under baseline conditions, (using a fixed mesh resolution for both training and evaluation).
+The best performing model of the initial training phase, using only data driven losses, was used as the FNO baseline and as the initial state for the secondary training round that incorporates physics losses.
+The secondary training phases ran for $1000$ epochs (details of variations in training epochs can be found in Section~\ref{ssec:epoch_tests}) and, as explained in Section~\ref{sec:problem_and_solution}, we consider three PINO variants based on whether and how the physics loss weights are updated during training\footnote{For the fixed weights PINO model, the losses for the secondary training phase were set as $\lambda_{\text{res}}, \lambda_{\text{ic}}, \lambda_{\text{bc}} = 0.01, 0.1, 0.1$.}.
+Each model was trained in both single-frame and multi-frame modes; and evaluated in a point-to-point (P2P) or roll-out (i.e., sequential) setting.\footnote{We note we evaluated models on the predictions of the transmembrane voltage field only since the recovery field is a latent variable.} The results are displayed in Table~\ref{tab:baseline_main}, comparing the purely data driven model to the best performing PINO model out of the three training strategies, and in Figures \ref{fig:p2p-stable-chaotic} and \ref{fig:rollout-stable}.
+The full table, as well as additional baseline evaluations in which we compare the FNO and PINO model against a PINN, can be found in Section~\ref{ssec:baselines_2}.

+The results demonstrate that the PINO approach shows either an equivalent or improved performance compared to the FNO model, with an especially strong improvement for the multi-frame roll-out evaluation, which is the most challenging evaluation scenario.
+This suggests that the inclusion of physics losses improves the model's ability to make predictions over long time horizons without consistent access to ground truth inputs.

-We additionally tested the available models on longer trajectories for the spiral and chaotic datasets, amounting to a full simulation trajectory of $\approx\times3$ the training horizon.
-These results can be found in Section~\ref{ssec:long_horizon} and Figure \ref{fig:p2p-stable-chaotic}.
+In addition to the results in Table~\ref{tab:baseline_main} We additionally tested the available models on longer trajectories for the spiral and chaotic datasets, amounting to a full simulation trajectory of $2500$ ms. These results can be found in Section~\ref{ssec:long_horizon} and Figure \ref{fig:p2p-stable-chaotic}.At inference time, the trained model was able to predict a full trajectory via the roll-out method in an average of approximately $1$s for all propagation types.